Wondering how much caffeine is in Mountain Dew compared to other sodas?

 Red Eye coffee

-This coffee combines drip coffee and a shot of espresso and is designed to keep you wide awake.
+This coffee combines drip coffee and a shot of espresso, which increases the caffeine compared to regular drip coffee.

 Red eye coffee with the espresso shot next to it.

-If you are trying to stay awake for an extremely long time, you can try Black Eye coffee or Dead Eye coffee as an option.
+If you are looking for more caffeine, consider trying a Black Eye coffee or a Dead Eye coffee as an alternative.

 Here is a helpful article about the differences between the Red, Black, and Dead Eye coffees.